 Gradkowski said he is hopeful of getting another shot with a Raiders team that took a chance on him, when three other teams had given up on him within a year's time.

 "Yeah, I want to be a Raider," Gradkowski said.
-"I know we'll make it happen and things will work out
+"I know we'll make it happen and things will work out the way they should."

 "He's complete, runs it tough, great, great vision, good acceleration, catches it extremely well," Cable said.
 "The thing that jumps out at you, that kind of shocks you a little bit, is how good a blocker he is.
 (He's) a very complete back."